top of page

 told him to wait by the Trickling Brook

-he had drunk from
+he had drank from

 all those many years before.